EricAsante3/Cybersecurity-Course/README.md

-# Cyber Security (CSE 3140) CourseWork
+# **Cybersecurity (CSE 3140) Coursework**

-This repository contains projects and coursework completed for my Cyber Security class.
+This repository contains projects and coursework completed for my **Cybersecurity (CSE 3140)** class.
 The work focuses on fundamental cybersecurity topics, including malware creation, password security, hashing, and web-based attack simulations.
-Below is a breakdown of the folders and files in this repository:

 ---

-## **Repository Structure**
+## **Repository Overview**

-### **Malware Creation Lab**:
+### **1. Malware Creation Lab**
+**Description:**
->Description: Lab focused on malware concepts and creation.
-This lab explores how malware can be structured, the principles of malicious code, and countermeasures for protection.
+This lab explores the foundational concepts of malware development.
+It focuses on how malware is structured, the principles behind malicious code, and methods to identify and mitigate such threats.

-### **Passwords and Hashing Lab**:
+### **2. Passwords and Hashing Lab**
->Description: Lab dedicated to understanding password security, hashing algorithms, and their role in securing systems.
-This includes exercises on securely hashing and verifying passwords.
+**Description:**
+This lab is dedicated to understanding:
+- Password security fundamentals.
+- Hashing algorithms (e.g., SHA-256, MD5).
+- Techniques for securely hashing and verifying passwords to protect systems.

-### **UConn Husky Bank Cross-Site Web Attacks**:
+### **3. UConn Husky Bank Cross-Site Web Attacks**
->Description: Lab demonstrated to Cross-Site Scripting (XSS) attack simulation, showing vulnerabilities in web applications.
-Attacks aimed towards UConn Husky Banking site.
+**Description:**
+This script demonstrates a **Cross-Site Scripting (XSS)** attack simulation, highlighting common vulnerabilities in web applications.
+The lab focuses on identifying and exploiting weaknesses in the **UConn Husky Bank** platform as part of the coursework.

+---

+## **Technologies and Tools Used**

+- **Python**: For scripting, malware creation, and automation.
+- **Flask**: Used to build lightweight web-based examples for testing attacks.
+- **Linux Command Line**: Tools for security testing, file manipulation, and system operations.
+- **REST API**: Implemented for secure communication and lab exercises.
+- **Hashing Algorithms**: Utilized SHA-256, MD5, or bcrypt for password security labs.
+- **JavaScript/HTML**: For simulating and testing XSS vulnerabilities in web applications.